Each fall, we offer a UNIV 101 course with priority going to Mountainview students and taught in Mountainview:

 Applicants to the Engineering Learning Community will be able to request this when going through the housing process.
 Please be sure you are planning on an engineering major.

-The Nursing Learning Community is an on-campus residential option for a selective number of new nursing students who have been directly admitted into the nursing program.
-Students living in this community are placed strategically in close proximity to one another.
-A variety of academic and social activities designed specifically for nursing students are offered throughout the year and academic support is provided by an upper-level resident assistant who is also majoring in nursing.
-Additionally, the NLC has a study lounge in Hunter Hall that is ideally suited to support the educational needs of nursing students at all levels.
+The Nursing Learning Community (NLC) is an on-campus residential option for first-year students who have been directly admitted into the Decker College of Nursing and Health Science’s nursing program.
+Students in this community live in close proximity to one another in Mountainview’s Hunter Hall.
+A variety of academic and social activities designed specifically for nursing students are offered throughout the year.
+Members of the NLC often take nursing prerequisite courses together and have the opportunity to form study groups.
+The Mountainview Residential Life Team and Decker Division of Advising and Academic Excellence provide activities, support and guidance designed specifically for first-year nursing students who live in the NLC.
+Additionally, the NLC study lounge is ideally suited to support the educational needs of first-year nursing students.

 Find out more about Decker College of Nursing and Health Sciences.